How to Find the Right Pressure Cooker for You

 Liner Material Matters

 Electric pressure cookers have different liner materials.
 Many, like the popular Instant Pot brand, have a stainless steel liner.
 This material is dishwasher safe and can really hold up to repeated use.
-Other brands, like Crock Pot, offer pressure cookers with nonstick-coated inserts for easier cleanup.
+Other brands offer pressure cookers with nonstick-coated inserts for easier cleanup, like this one from Crock Pot.
 You do have to be more cautious with this material, though, because it could chip or scratch if not cared for properly.

 So the decision comes down to easier clean-up or easier maintenance.
 There’s no wrong answer!